Badass Female CrossFit Athletes You Should Follow On Instagram

 Fill your feed with their fierceness, and it'll only be a matter of time before you're inspired to join a box

-As the reigning 2017 and 2018 CrossFit Games champion, Australian Tia-Clair Toomey certainly runs her feed like the Fittest Woman on Earth.
-Oh, and ICYMI, she just made her Olympic weightlifting debut at the 2016 Olympic Games in Rio too.
+As the reigning 2017, 2018, and 2019 CrossFit Games champion (aka the fittest of all the CrossFit women), Australian Tia-Clair Toomey certainly runs her feed like the Fittest Woman on Earth.
+Oh, and ICYMI, she just made her Olympic weightlifting debut at the 2016 Olympic Games in Rio de Janeiro too—making her the first-ever athlete to compete in both the CrossFit Games and the Olympics in the same year.
 (Learn more about Toomey and her CrossFit Games victory.)

 Denver-based Emily Schromm, a certified personal trainer and CrossFit coach, has more than CrossFit as her claim to fame: She's the creator of the Superhero Challenge (a nutrition and exercise program) and has been on MTV's Real World and The Challenge.
 Follow her for aspirational weight-lifting pics and don't-take-no-for-an-answer motivational quotes.
 (Finally going to give it a try?
 If you're a CrossFit newbie, you'll definitely be thinking these 15 things.)

-CrossFit athlete and new mom Christmas Abbott has been hitting the box for 10 years now, owns and coaches at her own box (CrossFit Invoke), and even added NASCAR front-tire changer to her résumé (because snatching 170 lbs overhead isn't badass enough).
+CrossFit athlete and new mom Christmas Abbott has been hitting the box for over 10 years now, owns and coaches at her own box (CrossFit Invoke), and even added NASCAR front-tire changer to her résumé (because snatching 170 lbs overhead isn't badass enough).
+On her IG feed, she shares plenty of workout motivation but also a good dose of new-mom real-talk too.
 (Speaking of, here are 5 Christmas Abbott Quotes That Redefine the Word "Badass.")

 Brooke Ence is a self-proclaimed "shotgun shooting, dance shoe wearing, big weight moving, country girl" who lives in Santa Cruz, California.
 Follow her for wickedly impressive training pics and videos with tons of personality.